 Image via Cheetah Experience on Facebook

-47. Gorilla – immense strength
+47. Gorilla – Animal with Immense Strength

 large silverback gorilla stands upright in a zoo or wildlife enclosure, with one hand on its chest and mouth slightly open as if vocalizing.